Petalousa/RiftAllseer/README.md

 # TODO
 - [ ] figure out a non-console way to alert player of config settings
-- [ ] unpload scores if the beatmap doesn't have any ? blocks
 - [ ] alert player that score won't count after game (maybe text in menu screen or something?)
-- [ ] allow player to change config and reload while in game instead of requiring full restart